ncatlab/nlab-content/pages/7/4/0/0/47/content.md

-# General Discussion #
+# General Discussion

 Below we used to discuss general issues concerning the $n$Lab.
-But it seems that we found a consensus that _discussion_ (as opposed to incremenetal work on entries) is best hosted at the blog, not the wiki.
+But it seems that we found a consensus that _discussion_ (as opposed to incremental work on entries) is best hosted at the blog, not the wiki.
 So now you are encouraged to post any messages concerning the $n$Lab community to:
 * the blog entry [nLab -- General Discussion](http://golem.ph.utexas.edu/category/2009/01/nlab_general_discussion.html), or
 * the [n-Forum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/)

 This probably means that you should **not edit this page here** any further.
 If you want to follow up on a discussion that started below, consider summarizing the state of the discussion at the above blog entry and then post your contribution there.

-(Note that in 2014 this page was spammed, and its name may have been accidently changed in the clean up.)

 -----------------------